|Semester 2, 2021 Online|

 Student workload expectations

-- Examiner to advise the due date for assignments.
+- Examiner to advise the details for assignments.

-- Examiner to advise the due date for assignments.
+- Examiner to advise the details for assignments.

 |Description||Marks out of||Wtg (%)||Notes|